-No formal laboratory work is required.
+LaboratoryNo formal laboratory work is required.
 However, virtually all projects require hardware prototyping which will include construction and testing.
 Laboratory space and facilities will be available for this purpose.

 Permission to use the Photonics senior design lab will be obtained through Mr. Michael McKee.
 In order to protect project installations, only students that are registered in the class will be allowed in the lab.
 He will have you take some short safety coursework prior to being given keys.
 You can also work in the EECS senior design laboratory during non---business hours and on weekends by using college keycards, and if needed requesting entry to the engineering building from the UCF Police Department.
 Identification will be required.
 Due to the policy stated below, the police will not provide entry to a single student.
 A minimum of two students are required when working in the laboratory.
+WARNINGUniversity policy requires that for safety reasons, at least two people must be present in the laboratory premises at any time.
+Violators will be asked to leave the laboratory premises.
+Since it is not possible to police this policy at all times, violators will be working entirely at their own risk.